Overview

 To understand the causes of heart disease, it may help to understand how the heart works.

-• In the lungs, blood picks up oxygen and then returns to the left side of the heart through the pulmonary veins.
+• In the lungs, blood gets oxygen.
+The oxygen-rich blood goes to the left side of the heart through the pulmonary veins.

 Heart valves